deislabs/hippo/docs/topics/custom-domains.md

 You can add custom domains to any app.

-AS short summary of steps to follow are:
+A short summary of steps to follow are:

 1. Confirm you own the domain name.
 You can buy a custom domain at any domain registrar.